 Clozapine is indicated for patients with treatment resistant schizophrenia, who have not obtained satisfactory clinical improvement despite the sequential use of the recommended doses for 6-8 weeks of at least two antipsychotic drugs, at least one of which should be an atypical.
+It is also licensed in the treatment of psychosis associated with Parkinson's disease.
 Currently, all patients must be commenced on clozapine as inpatients however re-titrations can take place in an inpatient or community (Home First) setting.